Naff16/Arduino_DIY/DIY/Blink_DIY/README.md

 ## Blink example

-In this example we will show how to simple blink a LED using an Arduino.
+In this example we will show how to blink a LED using an Arduino.

 ### Schematics